htw-imi-showtime/showtime-website/content/ws21/bachelor/b4-bessere-wahlpflichtkursbelegung/future.md

 {{<section title="Forking information from reliable source">}}

 Currently, the students have to manually indicate information about them, so we have to rely on them being honest with their data.
-By getting the correct data like starting semester, increased priority or what they are studying, we **could make sure that the data is always correct and the user would not have to do less work** before starting to use our application.
+By getting the correct data like starting semester, increased priority or what they are studying, we **could make sure that the data is always correct and the user would have to do less work** before starting to use our application.
 Besides that, the **course information could also be obtained from an official database**.

 {{</section>}}